TV Tropes Needs Your Help

 - Act One of The Next Frontier is nearly all World Building by stealth, giving the reader a bit of background on how far the Kerbal Space Program has come in the thirty-year Time Skip after the end of the spiritual prequel First Flight and establishing that the core cast aren't as young as they were.
 The actual plot doesn't really kick in until Act Two, and even then it's not until about the half-way mark that the reader gets to find out what the story is a crossover with.

-- The A-Team took almost 30 minutes to get to the title drop!
+- The A-Team took about 20 minutes to get to the title drop!

 - Most James Bond pre-title sequences clock in at a few minutes.
 The one for The World Is Not Enough is nearly fifteen minutes long, and actually has a fairly clear cutoff point between its two scenes that could've been the act break.
 This is because that was originally going to be the end of the pre-title sequence, but test audiences felt that it was lackluster compared to recent Bond movies, so they stretched it out to include the next scene as well, which involved a lengthy, exciting boat chase.